-Nutrition nerds everywhere are celebrating as vitamin D finally gets its place in the sun this year.
-It may be the complex and unfortunate events of the pandemic that has everyone taking more of the essential supplement, but with such a breadth of benefits, we’re hopeful about vitamin D supplementation finally getting the attention it deserves.
-Here’s why…
+It may be the unfortunate events of a global pandemic that has everyone taking more vitamin D, but with such a breadth of benefits for nearly everyone, we’re happy to see this crucial supplement finally get the attention it deserves.

 Yes, vitamin D is a vitamin, but what many people don’t realize is that it is also a “preprohormone”.
 Active in the body, vitamin D actually behaves as a hormone!

-+ It supports immunity.* Optimal vitamin D levels have been shown to positively affect the immune system in a variety of ways, including supporting white blood cell function, helping the immune system adapt to and ward off threats, and more.*
++ Vitamin D supports immunity.* Optimal vitamin D levels have been shown to positively affect the immune system in a variety of ways, including supporting white blood cell function, helping the immune system adapt to and ward off threats, and more.*

-+ It promotes gut health.* Vitamin D has been shown to play a role in promoting beneficial gut bacteria, which, in turn, have a positive effect on gut function and metabolism.*
++ Vitamin D promotes gut health.* Vitamin D has been shown to play a role in promoting beneficial gut bacteria, which, in turn, have a positive effect on gut function and metabolism.*

 A variety of studies have shown that vitamin D plays a key role in the health and integrity of the gut mucosal lining, which acts as a barrier between your digestive system and bloodstream.*

-+ It helps support thyroid health.* An estimated 20 million people in the United States have some type of thyroid disorder.
-Vitamin D plays a crucial role in thyroid health as it helps regulate the production of thyroid hormones* which have widespread, multifaceted functions in the body including metabolism, weight, mood, the sleep cycle, musculoskeletal health, reproductive health, and immunity.
-Thyroid hormones also play a role in keeping your hair, skin, and nails youthful and strong.
++ Vitamin D helps support thyroid health.* Vitamin D plays a crucial role in thyroid health as it helps regulate the production of thyroid hormones which have widespread, multifaceted functions in the body including metabolism, weight, mood, the sleep cycle, musculoskeletal health, reproductive health, and immunity.* Thyroid hormones also play a role in keeping your hair, skin, and nails youthful and strong.

-One interesting fact about supplements and nutrition that most consumers don’t understand is the difference between NIH’s daily recommended intake and the intake required for ‘optimal health’.
+One thing that most consumers don’t understand is the difference between the National Academies’ ‘daily recommended intake’ and the intake required for optimal health.

-According to Ashley Jordan Ferira, Ph.D., R.D.N., “The NIH recommends 200 to 600 IUs of vitamin D a day.
-That’s the amount to prevent rickets, a disease caused by vitamin D deficiency.
+According to Ashley Jordan Ferira, PhD, RDN, “The National Academies (formerly the NIH) recommends 200 to 600 IUs of vitamin D a day.
+That’s the amount to avoid frank vitamin D deficiency and issues that go along with that.
 This is not a goal to aim for but rather a minimum to avoid.”

 Ferira and many other trusted nutrition and medical experts believe that 5,000 IU of vitamin D daily is the true goal for vitamin D sufficiency.
 Ferira even states that some supplement companies assume that consumers will simply take more of their vitamin D supplements (of 400 – 2,000 IU) “as needed”.